GuitarML/SmartGuitarPedal/README.md

 ## Installing the plugin

-1. Download the appropriate plugin installer (Windows, Mac, Linux)
+1. Download the appropriate plugin installer (Windows, Mac, Linux) from the [Releases](https://github.com/GuitarML/SmartGuitarPedal/releases) page.
 2. Run the installer and follow the instructions.
 May need to reboot to allow your DAW to recognize the new plugin.

 ## Build Instructions